nglara/HangInThere/README.md

 # HangInThere
 This is a very basic project that demonstrates:
-> The basic functionality of Hangfire
+> The basic functionality of Hangfire and Hangfire Dashboard
-> Hangfire Dashboard

 # In this project I used the following:
-> Console Application
-> OWIN to self-host the Dashboard
+> Console Application and OWIN to self-host the Dashboard